 Ultrasound Screening

 An ultrasound is a procedure that uses high frequency sound waves to create a picture.
 Not only are these scans routine, but they are also fun for you and your partner.
-Your doctor will review with you what ultrasounds and other procedures are recommended for you during your pregnancy, including nuchal translucency, chorionic villus sampling and amniocentesis.
+Your OB will review with you what ultrasounds and other procedures are recommended for you during your pregnancy, including nuchal translucency, chorionic villus sampling and amniocentesis.
 We also may refer you to one of the below maternal fetal medicine centers for more detailed, higher resolution ultrasound.

 Morning sickness is nausea or vomiting that occurs during pregnancy.
 It is very common and doesn't always happen in the morning!
 It usually goes away by your second trimester, when the level of pregnancy hormones in the body falls.
 When morning sickness is severe, it is called hyperemesis gravidarum.